 Award Amount: $1500

-Open to graduating high school seniors who will become first-generation college students.
-(Find more information on first-generation scholarships and eligibility here.)
+Open to graduating high school seniors in the state of Georgia who will become first-generation college students.
+(Find a list of first-generation scholarships and eligibility requirements here.)

 Deadline: March 31